-Moving halfway across the world to the Land of the Rising Sun won’t be a cheap affair, so strap in while we detail to you the costs of moving to Japan.
+Moving halfway across the world to the Land of the Rising Sun won’t be a cheap affair, so strap in while we detail to you the costs of international removals from the UK to Japan.
+To give you an idea of the average cost of moving to Japan, for an average 3-bedroom house, the price can be between £7,000-£9,400, which is a fair price considering the country is 6,000 miles away, as the crow flies.

-If you’re curious to learn even more about the costs that you can expect, why not read our international moving costs page.
+If you’re curious to learn even more about the costs that you can expect during your move, why not read our international moving costs page.
 It’s very informative, if we may say so. 😉

-So, how much does it cost to move to Japan from the UK, well that depends on a couple of costs factors, which we’ll cover in more detail in a bit.
-But first, let’s look at some estimates for the cost of moving to Tokyo from UK, by sea, to give you a rough idea of how much you can expect to pay.
+So, how much do removals to Japan from the UK cost if you don’t have an average 3-bedroom house?
+Well, that depends on a couple of cost factors, but the biggest factor is volume.
+Let’s look at some estimates for the cost of moving to Tokyo from the UK, by sea, for different household sizes to give you an idea of its effect:

 |Size of Household||Shipping Time||Cost|